 It's not charity.
 It's prosperity.

-Most businesses come into a developing country and care about 1 thing: money.
+Most businesses come into the global south and care about 1 thing: money.
 The people and the country itself are just means to an end.
 It might be good economics, but it’s got just 1 bottom line.
 We’re not that business.

 Twelve year olds abandoning school and working in the fields to earn the cost of their food.
 Eighth graders failing the national exams and coming to the end of their formal education without practical job skills.
 Tenth graders who don’t qualify for university track, but don’t have access to technical training programs they can afford.